Winter storm still on track for Thursday and Friday

 Travel will be difficult and dangerous

 QUAD CITIES, Iowa/Ill.
-(KWQC) -- Temperatures will be falling throughout the day as a cold front moves through the area.
-Clouds will move east, leading to plenty of sunshine into the afternoon hours.
-Wind chills will be in the teens.
-Wednesday will be cloudy with temperatures in the 20s as astronomical winter begins.
-It will be the “calm before the storm.”
+(KWQC) -- Today is the calm before the storm.
+Skies will gradually cloud up and eventually snow will start to fly late tonight and early Thursday morning.

-A FIRST ALERT DAY will go into effect at midnight Thursday morning and continue until at least noon Saturday for a strong winter storm bringing a combination of snow, strong winds creating blizzard conditions and dangerously cold temperatures.
+A FIRST ALERT DAY will go into effect at 6PM today and continue until at least noon Saturday for a strong winter storm bringing a combination of snow, strong winds creating blizzard conditions and dangerously cold temperatures.
 Wind chills by Friday morning could be as low as -35°.
 Here is what we know.
 Snow will start out on Thursday and come to an end on Friday morning.
 This will lead to difficult and dangerous travel conditions.

-We are confident in several inches of snow (more than 3″).
-Just how much snow is hard to pin down accurately at this point, due to potential shifts in the track of the storm, as well as the strength.
+We are confident in several inches of snow.
+Just how much snow is going to be hard to measure as winds will increase as the system rolls through leading to blowing and drifting.
+So after all is said and done we will likely end up between 2″-5″ in most locations.

-As of Tuesday morning, there is remarkable agreement on the track of the low pressure, but the strength is still in question.
-We will have a better idea later this morning and afternoon as we will be sending weather balloons up to sample the system.
-Current trends have this as a faster moving system which would yield a lower snowfall forecast, but impacts will all remain the same.

 Winds will pick up behind the system and gust close to 50mph.
 This will lead to white conditions and possibly blizzard conditions, regardless of how much snow falls.
 That’s right, it doesn’t have to be snowing for it to be a blizzard, just strong winds and low visibility for 3 hours or more.